Electron pumping in the strong coupling and non-Markovian regime: A reaction coordinate mapping approach: Conclusions

 Besides the extension of known effects as the floodgate behaviour and frequency current reversal beyond the standard approximations, the observed effects are exclusive to the non-Markovian and strong coupling regime, as the current rectification (from the energy bias) and current reversal (from the coupling strength), provide additional parameters to enhance the performance of electron pumps in the future.

-Even though our study centred around a specific kind of driving scheme, the methods used also apply for general time-modulation.
-They also allow the inclusion of interactions with no need of further approximations and in general, provide a formula to study transport in driven systems within the strong coupling and non-Markovian regime in an intuitive manner.
+Even though our study centred around a specific kind of driving scheme, the methods used also apply for general time-modulation and in general, provide a formula to study transport in driven systems within the strong coupling and non-Markovian regime in an intuitive manner.

+For the case where interactions are considered, e.g. the QD is occupied by two interacting electrons of a different spin, all the presented methods apply with the caveat that the final mapping in Fig.~\ref{Fig:Maps}c can only diagonalize the quadratic part of the system Hamiltonian.
+Thus, the three QDs would not enact three independent channels.
+This type of scenario demands an in-depth study and will be considered in future work.

 \acknowledgments{ S. R. acknowledges fruitful discussions with C. W. W\"achtler.
 The authors acknowledge financial support through DFG Grants No. RTG 1558/CRC 910 and BR 1928/9-1. }